denisecase/windows-daily-software-upgrade/README.md

 1. Click 'Next'.
 1. Click 'Finish'.

-## Recommended: Explore Scheduled Tasks
+## Level 4 - Explore Scheduled Tasks

 - Open Task Scheduler, click "Task Scheduler Library" and under Name, find the task and double-click to open.
+- Check the option "Run with highest privileges" and click OK.

-- To test, under 'Selected Item', click 'Run'.
+- With the task still highlighted, under 'Selected Item' in the lower right, click 'Run'.

-You can also access the scheduled task to delete it, change the scheduled time, or make other modifications.
+You can access the scheduled task to delete it, change the scheduled time, or make other modifications.

 ## See Also